spinnaker/spinnaker/docs/commands.md

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--account-id`: (*Required*) The AWS account ID that will be used to trigger CodeBuild build.
+ * `--account-id`: The AWS account ID that will be used to trigger CodeBuild build.
- * `--assume-role`: (*Required*) If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.
+ * `--assume-role`: If set, Halyard will configure a credentials provider that uses AWS Security Token Service to assume the specified role.

 Example: "user/spinnaker" or "role/spinnakerManaged"
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.